 The State Mining and Geology Board requires that classification reports include an estimate of the quantity of aggregate needed to supply the production consumption region over the next fifty years.
 In order to obtain this estimate of total future demand at the time the OCMP was being written, the State Geologist calculated an average consumption of 10.2 tons/person/year of aggregate within the region for the years 1960-1980.
 Approximately forty percent of the total aggregate during this time period was used in projects requiring PCC-grade materials.
-The per capita consumption rate wasis somewhat identified as higher than normal at the time, but wasis typical for metropolitan regions with low population density and extensive urban development.
-It wasshould be noted that the per-capita consumption rate could change significantly in the future, either decreasing as urban area infrastructure systems mature and stabilize or increasing in times of disaster reconstruction and economic growth.
+The per capita consumption rate was identified as higher than normal at the time, but was typical for metropolitan regions with low population density and extensive urban development.
+It was noted that the per-capita consumption rate could change significantly in the future, either decreasing as urban area infrastructure systems mature and stabilize, or increasing in times of disaster reconstruction and economic growth.

-More recently, based on records spanning 1980 to 2010, DOC calculated per-capital consumption of aggregate in California at about 5.7 tons per person per year or about 44 percent less than the assumptions described above.
-However even with this greater efficiency, based on the current and projected population in the Sacramento-Fairfield Production-Consumption region of which Yolo County is a part, the state estimated in 2012 that permitted aggregate in the region would be exhausted within 11 to 20 years.4 and population projections, the State Geologist was able to estimate that total aggregate demand between 1983 and 2033 would total 888.6 million tons, of which 40 percent (355.2 million tons) would need to be PCC-grade quality.
+More recently, based on records spanning 1980 to 2010, the DOC calculated per-capital consumption of aggregate in California at about 5.7 tons per person per year or about 44 percent less than the assumptions described above.
+However, even with this greater efficiency, based on the current and projected population in the Sacramento-Fairfield Production-Consumption region of which Yolo County is a part, the state estimated in 2012 that permitted aggregate in the region would be exhausted within 11 to 20 years.